IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 Parameter  |  Description
 ------------- | -------------
 Tenant | Tenant name.
 One tenant can have multiple enviornments.
-In Kubernetes, tenant can be separated with NameSpace.
+In Kubernetes, tenants can be separated with NameSpace.
 EnvName  | The name of the target environment that is to be deployed.
 SpiUser | SPI user name.